 - Concert in the park*.
 A classic summertime date night.
 Take a blanket and some delicious snacks, and you’re all set!

 - Go canoeing.
 It’s relaxing and offers up an element of teamwork.

 - Peruse a local farmer’s market together*.
 Just like the zoo, this can be done with kids—but is so much more relaxing, even romantic, without them.
 If you can find some good childcare on a Saturday or Sunday morning, give this one a shot.

 - Miniature golf.
 Or putt-putt as the mid-westerner in me wants to say, is a light and fun activity that can be done on the cheap.

 - See a movie.
 You can opt for a matinee to save some cash or check out Groupon or your Entertainment book.
 Oftentimes, they’ll have specials on cinema cafes and other deals.

 - Paint pottery.
 Depending on what you decide to paint, this one can get a little pricy.
 Check out Groupon, Yelp or your Entertainment book for discounts.
 I’ve also found that if you go right after a major holiday, you can paint items for up to 75% off (and tuck the finished product away to enjoy for years to come).

 - Go ice skating or roller skating.
 Another seasonal favorite!
-Go ice skating and grab hot coco to warm up together afterwards.
+Go ice skating and grab hot cocoa to warm up together afterward.